mozilla/socialapi-dev/docs/socialAPI.md

 avoid additional http requests.

 **userName**
-> String, required.
+> String, optional.
 Account name displayed with the portrait in the provider menu.

 **dispayName**
 > String, required.
 Real name of the user used for display purposes in various UI elements.